A message from the CLC department:

 We are located in suite 540 if you would like to stop by

-SofTest registration and download site for Spring 2008 final exams opens Monday, April 21
+SofTest registration and download site for Fall 2007 final exams open Monday, November 26, 2007

-SofTest registration and download site for Spring 2008 final exams opens Monday, April 21.
+SofTest registration and download site for Fall 2007 final exams opens Monday, November 26.

 Chicago-Kent College of Law uses a special program, SofTest, for taking exams on computers.
 The advantage of using the SofTest program is that it increases the stability, security, and reliability of the exam taking process.
 Since adopting SofTest and its predecessor programs, we have experienced very few problems with lost exams or corrupted exam files.